 This document may contain forward-looking information within the meaning of applicable Canadian securities laws.
 These statements relate to future events or MEG's future performance.
 All statements other than statements of historical fact may be forward-looking statements.
-This forward-looking information is intended to be identified by words such as "anticipate", "believe", "continue", "could", "drive", "expect", "estimate", "focus", "forward", "future", "guidance", "intend", "may", "on track", "outlook", "plan", "position", "potential", "priority",

-"project", "should", "strategy", "target", "will", "would" or similar expressions and includes statements about future outcomes.
+This forward-looking information is intended to be identified by words such as "anticipate", "believe", "continue", "could", "drive", "expect", "estimate", "focus", "forward", "future", "guidance", "intend", "may", "on track", "outlook", "plan", "position", "potential", "priority", "project", "should", "strategy", "target", "will", "would" or similar expressions and includes statements about future outcomes.

 Forward-looking statements are often, but not always, identified by such words.
 These statements involve known and unknown risks, uncertainties and other factors that may cause actual results or events to differ materially from those anticipated in such forward-looking statements.
-In particular, and without limiting the foregoing, this document contains forward looking statements with respect to: the Corporation's business strategy, focus and future plans; statements regarding the Corporation's estimated reserves; MEG's intentions with respect to its normal course issuer bid and the effects of repurchases of common shares thereunder; the Corporation's ESG mid-term and long-term targets and actions the Corporation is undertaking to achieve these targets; the Corporation's expectations regarding the Pathways Alliance projects and government support of these projects; the Corporation's expectation that the Christina Lake Project has an oil processing capacity of approximately 110,000 bbls/d at a current steam oil-oil ratio of 2.2 prior to any impact from scheduled maintenance activity or outages; the impact on SOR of the Corporation's enhanced completion designs and its development and redevelopment plans; the Corporation's marketing strategy and marketing asset optimization strategy; the Corporation's expectation that the Christina Lake operation will reach payout for royalty purposes in the second quarter of 2023; the Corporation's ability to sell excess power into the Alberta electrical grid to displace other power sources that have a higher carbon intensity, thereby reducing the Corporation's overall carbon footprint; all statements relating to the Corporation's annual 2023 guidance, including its full year production, non-energy operating costs, G&A expense, capital expenditures and transportation costs and all statements relating to the Corporation's effective royalty rate; the Corporation's expectation that TMX will come into service in early 2024; the Corporation's expectations regarding global crude oil prices and global crude oil demand and supply balances; the Corporation's expectation of allocating 50% of free cash flow to share buybacks with the remaining cash flow applied to ongoing debt reduction until it reaches a net debt floor of US\$600 million, which is expected to occur beyond 2023 at current oil prices; the Corporation's continued focus on debt reduction as a key component of its capital allocation strategy; the Corporation's expectations regarding its current capital resources and its ability to manage cash flow and working capital levels will allow the Corporation to meet its current and future obligations, to make scheduled principal and interest payments, and to fund the other needs of the business; and the Corporation's statements regarding its 2023 hedge book.
+In particular, and without limiting the foregoing, this document contains forward looking statements with respect to: the Corporation's business strategy, focus and future plans; statements regarding the Corporation's estimated reserves; the Corporation's expectation that the Christina Lake Project has an oil processing capacity of approximately 110,000 bbls/d at a current steam oil-oil ratio of 2.2 prior to any impact from scheduled maintenance activity or outages; the Corporation's statement that the typical average production decline rate at the Christina Lake Project is approximately 10% to 15%; the Corporation's statement that, at an annual production level of 103,700 bbl/d, MEG has a 2P reserves life index of greater than 50 years; the impact on SOR of the Corporation's proprietary reservoir technology and enhanced completion designs, optimized inter-well spacing and development and redevelopment program; the Corporation's marketing strategy and marketing asset optimization strategy; the Corporation's expectations regarding the Pathways Alliance projects and government support of these projects; the Corporation's expectation that its marketing transportation and storage assets will enable it to access diverse global markets and enhance realized prices; the Corporation's ability to sell excess power into the Alberta electrical grid to displace other power sources that have a higher carbon intensity, thereby reducing the Corporation's overall carbon footprint; all statements relating to the Corporation's annual 2023 guidance, including its full year production, non-energy operating costs, G&A expense, capital expenditures and transportation costs and all statements relating to the Corporation's effective royalty rate; the Corporation's expectation that TMX will come into service in early 2024; the Corporation's expectations regarding global crude oil prices and global crude oil demand and supply balances; the Corporation's expectation of allocating 50% of free cash flow to share buybacks with the remaining cash flow applied to ongoing debt reduction until it reaches a net debt floor of US\$600 million, which is expected to occur in 2024 at current oil prices; the Corporation's continued focus on debt reduction as a key component of its capital allocation strategy; the Corporation's expectations regarding its current capital resources and its ability to manage cash flow and working capital levels will allow the Corporation to meet its current and future obligations, to make scheduled principal and interest payments, and to fund the other needs of the business; and the Corporation's statements regarding its 2023 and 2024 commodity risk management contracts.